 Location: New South Wales

 How to reach there: Drive 3.4 hours from Sydney.
 Or, get down at Bomaderry Station and take a 40-minute bus ride to Huskisson.
-Or, jump into any Sydney tours leaving to Jervis Bay.
+Or, jump into any Sydney tours leaving for Jervis Bay.

 Fest/ Event: The Jervis Bay Swim – November 20.
 Click here for more info

-Located near Sydney but tucked away from its hustle, Port Stephens is just 2.5 hours’ drive from the city.
+Located near Sydney but tucked away from its hustle, Port Stephens is just a 2.5-hour drive from the city.
 Here you will find tranquillity and pristine ocean water.
-The white dyed sand of the beach offers itself as a picture-perfect paradise for beach lovers.
-You can carelessly lay back on the beach, take a leisurely stroll with your partner, visit the nearby national parks or taste freshly caught seafood while enjoying the pristine ocean water.
+The white-dyed sand of the beach offers itself as a picture-perfect paradise for beach lovers.
+You can carelessly lay back on the beach, take a stroll with your partner, visit the nearby national parks or taste freshly caught seafood while enjoying the pristine ocean water.